docsforadobe/premiere-plugin-guide/docs/exporters/selector-descriptions.rst

 Validate any parameters that have changed.
 Based on a change to a parameter value, the exporter may update other parameter values, or show/hide certain parameter controls, using the :ref:`exporters/suites.export-param-suite`.

-To notify the host that the plug-in is changing other parameters, set exParam­ ``ChangedRec.rebuildAllParams`` to a non-zero value.
+To notify the host that the plug-in is changing other parameters, set ``exParamChangedRec.rebuildAllParams`` to a non-zero value.

 ----